sunface/rust-by-practice/en/src/crate-module/crate.md

 # Package and Crate
-A package is a project which you create with Cargo (most cases), so it contains a `Cargo.toml` file in it.
+A package is a project which you create with Cargo (in most cases), so it contains a `Cargo.toml` file in it.

 1. 🌟 Create a package  with below layout:
 ```shell